Latex Mattress Fire Retardant: Safer and Chemical-Free

 Exercise caution by taking the following actions, which are also recommended by the National Fire Protection Association:

 Finally, consider buying a natural latex mattress like ours.
 PlushBeds Botanical Bliss latex mattresses use 100 percent pure Joma New Zealand wool, which provides a flame resistant barrier that exceeds federal standards without harmful chemicals.
-Our Natural Bliss beds use a silica and plant fiber fire barrier.
+Our Natural Bliss natural latex mattresses use a silica and plant fiber fire barrier.

 You do not have to trade one risk for harming your family for another and you can still get an exceptional night’s sleep knowing that the latex mattress you’re sleeping on is constructed in a responsible, earth-friendly, and sustainable manner.